karavanlarp/karavanlarp.github.io/eng/rules/intro.md

 <h3 id="safety">Safety</h3>

 The game can be stopped in case of OG danger by using the Gamestop rule.
-Hearing the call “gamestop”, all players must immediately stop playing and remain where they are until the situation is resolved and the GM allows the game to continue.
+Hearing the call “gamestop”, all players must immediately stop playing and remain, silently, where they are until the situation is resolved and the GM allows the game to continue.

 If an IG situation becomes uncomfortable, a player may stop it by saying “safe word” (“turvasõna” in Estonian).
 Others are then obliged to stop role playing.
 The person who used the safe word explains what they need to continue the game (concluding or changing the situation, leaving with no questions asked or something else).
 The use of the safe word does not need justification.